nickbrandt/GitLab/doc/development/usage_ping/metrics_dictionary.md

 For a metric name to be valid, it must not include any prompt, and no fixed suggestions should be changed.

-### Data Category
+### Data category

-We use the following categories to classify the metric.
+We use the following categories to classify a metric:

-1. `Operational`: Required data for operational purposes.
+- `Operational`: Required data for operational purposes.
-1. `Optional`: Data that is optional to collect.
-This can be [enabled/disabled](../usage_ping/index.md#disable-usage-ping) admin settings.
+- `Optional`: Data that is optional to collect.
+This can be [enabled or disabled](../usage_ping/index.md#disable-usage-ping) in the Admin Area.
-1. `Subscription`: Data related to licensing.
+- `Subscription`: Data related to licensing.
-1. `Standard`: Standard set of identifiers that are included when collecting data.
+- `Standard`: Standard set of identifiers that are included when collecting data.

 ### Metric name suggestion examples